Venice Tourist Information

 Some recommendations and tips for a visit to Venice.

-Sixteen of Venice's churches each charge a 3 euros entrance fee.
-But purchase a Chorus Pass at any of the churches participating in the scheme which costs only €10,00 and you can visit this churches during a one-year period.
+Eighteen of Venice's churches each charge a €3,50 entrance fee.
+But purchase a Chorus Pass at any of the churches participating in the scheme which costs only €14,00 and you can visit this churches during a one-year period.

 If you want visit the Palazzo Ducale, buy the Museums of St. Mark's Square Pass, a single ticket valid for Doge's Palace, Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana.
 This pass is valid for 3 months and allows one entrance in each museum.

 The Rolling Venice Card offers discounts in transport and at the entrances of the main attractions of Venice.
 It is valid for tourists between 14 and 29 years old.
+Rolling Venice is a discount card dedicated to young people who want to visit Venice with complete freedom.
+On the Venezia Unica website you can buy Rolling Venice for 6 euros.
+Rolling Venice can also be purchased upon arrival in Venice at the Venezia Unica Sales Points.
+The card is valid for 1 year.

 Remember that all visitors who stay in an hotel within the Municipality of Venice have to pay the Tourist Tax.
 For more information about this tax check Venice Tourist Tax section.